oppia/creator-documentation/docs/contributor/voiceover.rst

  * Overall, keep your pace slow as the audience for these lessons might not be familiar with the language.
 With this in mind, don't stick to the *same* pace throughout the lesson.
 Vary the speed if the content allows for it to keep the lessons interesting.
  * Engage with the story as you read!
  * If you're reading highly visual content that requires imagination, then remember to take your time to allow the learner to create their own pictures in their head.
 For example, 'The sound of a glass shattering woke her up.
 She lay in bed, her heart thudding.'
-As you read this type of content, try to see the visuals yourself as you are read at a leisurely pace.
+As you read this type of content, try to see the visuals yourself as you read at a leisurely pace.
  * Read while understanding the author's intention.
 Being a conscious reader will make you a better narrator.
  * Remember you are reading for one.
 Keep the volume of your voice low—no one likes to be yelled at!
 However, low volume does not mean low energy.
  * Don't fake it.
 If you're a male narrating a female character, then don't try to sound like a female and vice-versa.
 Instead, think of an 'attitude' or trait for the character, e.g., meek, devious or irritable.
 Pick one trait for each character (of course, this can evolve throughout the lesson) and stick with that to help the listener differentiate between characters.